 Operations CIO challenges

 You’re trusted to run your company’s entire infrastructure, from data centers to SAP.
 When a service issue arises, you’re challenged to find the resources you need to make sure operations are not compromised.
 Your IT team may not have the expertise to execute on new business solutions.

-Business services are your purview: You know the problems you need to solve and you’re focused on delivering technology that directly drives the business.
-You’re measured first by availability, but gain credibility as you prove your impact, so you seek quality in any partner.
+Business services are your purview: You know and are focused on the challenges you need to solve, and you’re focused on delivering technology that directly drives the business.
+You’re measured first by availability but gain credibility as you prove your impact, so you seek quality in any partner.

 Wherever you fit in the above categories, your challenges are surely unique—we understand those nuances too.
 But sometimes, being able to characterize our own role within the organization helps us pinpoint potential roadblocks to progress: Progress for your company, sure, but also for yourself, your organization, and the IT world at large.
 Wherever you sit on the spectrum today, you are the innovators of tomorrow, the ones who will bring agility to the enterprise, help businesses survive and thrive, and make an unprecedented impact on people’s lives.
-You may think that sounds hyperbolic, but we based Headspring’s whole value proposition on the belief that great software can transform both businesses and people.
-We stand by that, and stand ready to support today’s change-leaders.
+You may think that sounds hyperbolic, but we based our whole value proposition as a software consultancy on the belief that great software can transform both businesses and people.
+We stand by that and stand ready to support today’s change-leaders.